How to get rid of Aiptasia in a reef tank

 This one sounds obvious but it happens all the time.
-Aiptasia are introduced to reef aquariums on corals, live rock and portions of macroalgae.
+Aiptasia are tiny sea anemones introduced to saltwater aquariums on corals, live rock and portions of macroalgae.
 Start your reef aquarium from scratch with new, dry rock and new sand, to avoid introducing them that way.
 Live rock isn’t necessary these days so start with a good replica rock instead.

 If you want to buy a coral but it has Aiptasia on it, leave it as you’ll regret it long term.
-Seasoned reefkeepers will even quarantine new corals to ensure that no baby Aiptasia manifest themselves in the coming days and if they do, they haven’t introduced them to the main tank.
+Seasoned reefkeepers will even quarantine new corals to ensure that no baby Aiptasia manifest themselves in the coming days and if they do, they haven’t introduced them to their main reef aquariums.
 Beware when buying anything from tank breakdowns as mature tanks often have Aiptasia lurking somewhere and it only takes one introduction of just one Aiptasia to start a plague.

 Aiptasia eating filefish are also excellent Aiptasia eaters and they are smaller, so suitable for smaller tanks, upwards of 170 litres.
 The downside with them is that they may also eat the polyps of lps and soft corals, although this is very down to individual fish and some do and some don’t.
 If they start to eat valuable corals it can be difficult to catch and remove them.

 Peppermint shrimp are an excellent choice for Aiptasia removal in tanks large and small.
-If you have lots of Aiptasia you can employ three or more, although just like the fish above, they are not totally trustworthy with all corals as any shrimp that is capable of eating noxious anemones is also capable of eating coral polyps.
-So beware, and if corals start to close up or disappear once the Aiptasia are gone, it could be the Peppermints.
+If you have lots of Aiptasia you can employ three or more, although just like the fish above, they are not totally trustworthy with all corals as any shrimp that is able to kill aiptasia anemones is also capable of eating coral polyps.
+So beware, and if corals start to close up or disappear once the Aiptasia are gone, it could be the Peppermint shrimp.
 They hide in the daytime too and can disappear completely in larger reefs.